Cost of Living in Ecuador

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "When I first moved here 10 years ago, I was single and rented a 1 bdrm. furnished ground-floor "executive" apartment with a small patio off the bedroom.
 The "executive" nomer meant that it was completely furnished - including a washing machine on the patio, a fully-equipped small but adequate kitchen with gas stove, and refrig. pots, pans, dishes, etc.; a fully furnished living room with color t.v., cable, and internet connections; a double bed ( with sheets & blankets ) and a large wardrobe; and a bathroom with HOT WATER in the sink and shower!
 This was in a very nice neighborhood in Machala within easy walking distance stores, buses, and a park to exercise in.
 My total monthly cost - including 24hr. security, utilities, cable/internet, and the rent was $360! ( $320 for the rent and $40 for the rest ).
-Believe it or not, the prices haven't gone up that much in all these years," wrote a person living in Machala.
+Believe it or not, the prices haven't gone up that much in all these years," remarked one in Machala.

 "You can buy a beautiful 2 brm 2.5 bathroom apartment from about $78,000 upwards.
 If you are looking for a home with a bit of land around you can go about 15 mins from Cuenca and find the most beautiful homes for $150,000 - $300,000 and of course then you have the ones that are even higher.
 Depending on what you are looking for.
 There are beautiful pre-construction apartments selling from $60,000 to a large penthouse which has the most spectacular views for under $200,000.
 I went and paid our phone and electric bill the other day and for the two of us it was $30 for the month.
 Our apartment taxes are around $30 per year.
-Our security apartment and gas fees per month are $63.00," replied one expat living in Cuenca.
+Our security apartment and gas fees per month are $63.00," explained one expat.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!